parryc/thevoid/templates/bookarts/posts/me-about-town.md

 ### 2023

+- "the magic of marbling" as part of _midwest marbling_, st. matthew's episcopal church, st paul, mn – december 10 to february 7
 - "modern renaissance", midwest chapter of the guild of bookworkers, [online](https://midwestgbw.wordpress.com/exhibits/modern-renaissance/)
 - [friedli gallery](/friedli-gallery-2023), st paul, mn - april 7th to may 26th